-Access our Archives to explore the History of the American Farm School.
+Access our Archives to explore the more than 100-year-old History of the American Farm School.

 The American Farm School Archives and Historical Collection came under the administration of the ‘Dimitris and Aliki Perrotis’ Library in 2001.
 The American Farm School Archives contain precious documents relating to the foundation of the AFS and its history such as correspondence, reports, photographs and artifacts, as well as information about the history of Thessaloniki.
 Before the Archives came under the library's administration significant organizational efforts were made by Brenda Marder, Niki Meyer, Randy Warner and Charlotte Draper.
 In 2007 Nancy Birk, Professor Emerita and former Curator and University Archivist at Kent State University (US) started a volunteer assignment of processing the existing archival collection, with the following activities:

 In 2007 the American Farm School was invited to participate in the European Digital Library (EUROPEANA), a project that is being led in Greece by a project team from the Central Public Library of Veria.
 The inclusion of the AFS’s Archive collections into the European Digital Library provided further incentive and led to the digitization of core photography collections.